 A period must have at least one non-structural character (one that is neither a slash nor a period) on both sides in order for it to separate recognizable structural components.
-So initial or final periods may be removed, and double periods may be converted into single periods.
+So initial or final periods may be removed, and adjacent periods may be converted into a single period.
 Multiple suffixes should be arranged in sorted order (pure ASCII collating sequence) at the end of an ARK.